ZachSullivan/Unity-Flocking-Simulation/README.md

 With the new project open, navigate to "Assets > Import Package Custom package".

 ```
-Included in this project submission is a unity package file named BoidSim Source Code.unitypackage
+Included in this project is a unity package file named BoidSim Source Code.unitypackage
 ```

 In the Custom package import screen, navigate to the downloaded Boid Simulation project directory.